Incogn1toBro/BlueTeam-Trainer/BUILD.md

 You should see process listing data flowing in. **Do not move on until you see this.**

+If data is not appearing try checking in Splunk **Settings → Data Inputs → HTTP Event Collector → Global Settings** and confirming SSL is not ticked.

 ## 4.3 Snapshot the Logging VM

 Once the pipeline is verified working, snapshot the Logging VM.
 Saves you re-doing all this Splunk + Velociraptor config if you need to start fresh.